Stardate: 3045.6 (2267)

 as far as predators go…”

 This legendary episode will always be remembered for its lengthy and campy battle scene between Capt.
 Kirk and the Gorn creature.
 It begins when the Enterprise pays a visit to a remote Federation outpost called Cestus III.
-The crew is eager to see Commodore Travers and his reputation for hospitality, particularly his personal chef, however once they beam down it is revealed that Cestus III has been reduced to little more than rubble.
+The crew is eager to see Commodore Travers and his reputation for hospitality, particularly Commodore Travers’s personal chef, however once they beam down it is revealed that Cestus III has been reduced to little more than rubble.
 Kirk announces a red alert.

 In sickbay, Lt.
 Harold reveals details of the surprise invasion –the attack was likely a trap to lure the Enterprise to Cestus III.
 Thus Kirk orders a risky chase of the alien ship at “Warp 7” and then “Warp 8” into an unexplored region of the galaxy.
 Soon however, the ship’s sensors reveal that the Enterprise is being scanned by an unknown planet in a nearby solar system.
 Both the Enterprise and the pursued alien ship are then slowed to a sub-light stop in dead space –they have been paused by an unknown third party: a powerful god-like race of extraterrestrials known as “Metrons.”
 The Metrons scold humanity for being calloused and violent, and they declare a battle of hand-to-hand combat between Kirk and the opposing captain (who is actually a reptilian creature known as a “Gorn”) in order to settle the dispute in a faux arena, a suitable planet fashioned by the Metrons.